Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner contains the command that changes the owner of a file 4-empty contains the command "touch" that creates an empty file 5-execute contains the command "chmod" that changes the permission of file
+3-new_owner contains the command that changes the owner of a file 4-empty contains the command "touch" that creates an empty file 5-execute contains the command "chmod" that changes the permission of file 6-multiple_permissions contains the command "chmod" that modifies file permission